 - Cesar Zuiderwijk (1970 – present)

 - Eelco Gelling (1976 – 1978)

 Golden Earring is the best known and internationally most succesful rock band to come out of the Netherlands.

 Formed in 1961, Golden Earring has been active for more than 50 years non-stop, which makes them the world's longest surviving rock band, formed a year before The Rolling Stones.
 The current line-up has been intact since 1970.

-In 1963, as the band found out that there already was a British band called The Tornados, they decided to change their name into The Golden Earrings (after a Peggy Lee song).
+In 1963, as the band found out that there already was a British band called The Tornados, they decided to change their name into The Golden Ear-rings (after a Peggy Lee song).
 The band now performed around The Hague and soon had a devoted local following, as well as a record deal with Polydor.
-Their début single, 1965's Please Go, made it to the Dutch Top 10.
+Their début single, 1965's Please Go, landed in the Dutch Top 10.

 Under the Golden Earrings moniker the band eventually recorded four albums and had twelve hit singles in the Netherlands between 1965 and 1969, ten of which reached the Dutch Top 10.